55 Credits | 2 Years

 As a student of the program, you'll spend a lot of your time in the program's new lab space using WITC's state-of-the-art equipment and technology.

-Complete the nationwide skills attainment tests as well as the Wisconsin state air conditioning mobile refrigeration test to receive the Automotive Service Excellence certification.
+Complete the nationwide skills attainment motor vehicle air conditioning (refrigeration) to receive the Automotive Service Excellence certification.

 The Automotive Technician program includes studies in Automotive Fundamentals, Engine Repair, Suspension and Alignment, Automotive Transmissions, Advanced Body Electrical Systems, Welding for Mechanics and more.